Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 When evaluating early childhood education programs, look for:

-• Balance between child-initiated activities and teacher-guided ones
+• A balance of child-initiated and teacher-guided activities

 • Low child-to-teacher ratios and small group sizes